-\textsc{vb} solves a constrained optimization problem which aims at finding the approximating density that is the closest in Kullback--Leiber (\textsc{kl}) divergence \citep{Kullback-Leibler} to the exact posterior, among all the densities within a pre--specified tractable family facilitating Bayesian inference.
-Recalling \citet{blei_2017}, in the context of models admitting conditionally conjugate constructions with global parameters $\bbeta$ and local augmented data $\bar{\bz}$ --- such as for the formulations in Section~\ref{sec_2} --- the solution of the optimization problem often benefits from taking $p(\bbeta, \bar{\bz} \mid \by)$ as the target density to be approximated, which in turn would yield to an approximation for $p(\bbeta \mid \by)$ after marginalizing out $\bar{\bz}$ \citep{girolami2006,consonni_2007, fasano2019,fasano2020}.
-As for the choice of the approximating family $\mathcal{Q}$, classical solutions \citep[e.g.,][]{girolami2006,consonni_2007} rely on mean--field assumptions \citep[e.g.,][]{blei_2017} which can be generally expressed as $\mathcal{Q}_{\textsc{mf}}=\{ q(\bbeta, \bar{\bz}): q(\bbeta, \bar{\bz})=q(\bbeta) \prod_{c=1}^{C} q(\bar{\bz}_c)\}$, where $\bar{\bz}_1, \ldots, \bar{\bz}_C$ are distinct sub--vectors of $\bar{\bz}$, such that $\bar{\bz}=(\bar{\bz}^{\intercal}_1, \ldots, \bar{\bz}^{\intercal}_C)^{\intercal}$.
+VB solves a constrained optimization problem that aims at finding the approximating density which is the closest, in Kullback--Leiber (KL) divergence \citep{Kullback-Leibler}, to the exact posterior, among all the densities within a pre-specified tractable family facilitating Bayesian inference.
+Recalling \citet{blei_2017}, within the context of models admitting conditionally conjugate constructions with global parameters $\bbeta$ and local augmented data $\bar{\bz}$ --- such as for the formulations in Section~\ref{sec_2} --- the solution of the optimization problem often benefits from taking $p(\bbeta, \bar{\bz} \mid \by)$ as the target density to be approximated, which in turn would yield to an approximation for $p(\bbeta \mid \by)$ after marginalizing out $\bar{\bz}$ \citep{girolami2006,consonni_2007, fasano2019,fasano2020}.
+As for the choice of the approximating family $\mathcal{Q}$, classical solutions \citep[e.g.,][]{girolami2006,consonni_2007} rely on the mean-field assumption \citep[e.g.,][]{blei_2017} which can be generally expressed as $\mathcal{Q}_{\textsc{mf}}=\{ q(\bbeta, \bar{\bz}): q(\bbeta, \bar{\bz})=q(\bbeta) \prod_{c=1}^{C} q(\bar{\bz}_c)\}$, where $\bar{\bz}_1, \ldots, \bar{\bz}_C$ denote distinct sub-vectors of $\bar{\bz}$, such that $\bar{\bz}=(\bar{\bz}^{\intercal}_1, \ldots, \bar{\bz}^{\intercal}_C)^{\intercal}$.
 Note that the choice of how to factorize $q(\bar{\bz})$ in $C$ independent blocks is often guided by the dependence structures in $\bar{\bz}$.
-For instance, in models relying on conditionally independent latent utilities in $\bar{\bz}$, such as those in Section~\ref{sec_2}, it is common to factorize $q(\bar{\bz})$ consistent with these conditionally independent sub--vectors.
-In fact, as illustrated in the context of probit \citep[e.g.,][]{consonni_2007} and multinomial probit \citep[e.g.,][]{girolami2006}, even without assuming a specific factorization for $q(\bar{\bz})$, i.e., $C=1$, the optimum $q_{\textsc{mf}}^*(\bar{\bz})$ within the class $\mathcal{Q}_{\textsc{mf}}$ would still factorize as $\prod_{c=1}^{C} q_{\textsc{mf}}^*(\bar{\bz}_c)$, where $\bar{\bz}_1, \ldots, \bar{\bz}_C$ correspond to the subsets of conditionally independent latent utilities, as implied by the assumed model and prior.
+For instance, in models relying on conditionally independent latent utilities, such as those in Section~\ref{sec_2}, it is common to factorize $q(\bar{\bz})$ consistent with these conditionally independent sub-vectors.
+In fact, as illustrated in the context of probit \citep[e.g.,][]{consonni_2007} and multinomial probit \citep[e.g.,][]{girolami2006}, even without assuming a specific factorization for $q(\bar{\bz})$, i.e., $C=1$, the optimum $q_{\textsc{mf}}^*(\bar{\bz})$ within the class $\mathcal{Q}_{\textsc{mf}}$ would still factorize as $\prod_{c=1}^{C} q_{\textsc{mf}}^*(\bar{\bz}_c)$, where $\bar{\bz}_1, \ldots, \bar{\bz}_C$ correspond to the subsets of conditionally independent utilities, as implied by the chosen model and prior.